halledevlin/halledevlin.github.io/GIAH/giah_3_gone.md

 Do I want a Master, in mine?

 That much I know the answer to.
 Yes.
 I want my Master there.
 Even if there is more work to do.
 Even if the burdens he puts on my back are heavier than those I bear now on Earth.
 Even if the hours are longer, even if it never ends.
 Why?
 Not for hope of riches, pleasure, or ease--no, not at all.
 My Master's presence is the sweetest thing I know.
-To be closer to him would be more reward, and more fuel for service, than I will know in this life.
+To be closer to Him would be more reward, and more fuel for service, than I will know in this life.

 I can only hope that, could I have asked him, Jordache would have said the same of me.